emacsmirror/turtles/docs/source/tutorial.rst

                        (buffer-string))))))

-The first call in the test is :ref:`(turtles-ert-test)<ert>`.
-This function creates a secondary Emacs instances, then runs the rest of the test within that instance.

-What Turtles calls instance is a separate Emacs process that :code:`turtles-ert-test` started within a terminal window.
+The first call in the test is ``(turtles-ert-test)``. (:ref:`ert`) This function creates a secondary Emacs instances, then runs the rest of the test within that instance.
+What Turtles calls instance is a separate Emacs process that ``turtles-ert-test`` started within a terminal window.

-Running within a secondary instance is only useful because it is needed by :ref:`(turtles-with-grab-buffer) <grab>`.
-This macro displays its containing buffer in a window, grabs the content of that window and puts than into an ERT test buffer.
+Running within a secondary instance is necessary because it is needed by ``(turtles-with-grab-buffer)``. (:ref:`grab`) This macro displays its containing buffer in a window, grabs the content of that window and puts than into an ERT test buffer.

-The body of :code:`turtles-with-grab-buffer` runs within that grabbed buffer, just like the body of :code:`ert-with-test-buffer`.
-Its content can be modified and checked with the usual tools.
+The body of ``turtles-with-grab-buffer`` runs that grabbed buffer as current buffer, then kills the buffer at the end, unless the test failed, just like the body of ``ert-with-test-buffer``.
+The content of the buffer can be modified and checked with the usual tools.

-Obviously, the window that was grabbed didn't have just two lines and was larger than just the two words that appear here.
-What was really grabbed contained spaces and newlines that :code:`turtles-with-grabbed` trimmed automatically to make it easier to test.
+In reality, the window that was grabbed didn't have just two lines and was larger than just the two words that appear here.
+What was really grabbed contained spaces and newlines that ``turtles-with-grabbed`` trimmed automatically to make it easier to test.

-Try passing the option :code:`:trim t` and running the test with :code:`ert-run-tests-interactively`:
+Try passing the option ``:trim t`` and re-running the test with `M-x ert-run-tests-interactively`:

 .. code-block:: elisp